ltonetwork/lto-node/README.md

 If you wish to start testing with our testnet.
 Please create a wallet on: [https://testnet-wallet.lto.network](https://testnet-wallet.lto.network)

-Send you address to our [support](mailto:support@ltonetwork.io) so we will deposit some LTO for testing on the testnet.
+Send your address to our [support](mailto:support@ltonetwork.io) so we will deposit some LTO for testing on the testnet.
 Or request your tokens via our [telegram](https://t.me/joinchat/AJWQTUDKtDlsuGHVFb40eQ) channel.

 To view all the transactions on the testnet you can check out our explorer on: [https://testnet-explorer.lto.network](https://testnet-explorer.lto.network)